vbjan/ds_and_algos/tree/README.md

 ![Treedatastructure](https://github.com/vbjan/ds_and_algos/assets/62449932/fb6ec625-3147-457c-bdf4-2c24f018bbca)

-The abstract tree data structure can be implemented on based on an array, a graph or a collection of linked lists.
+The abstract tree data structure can be implemented based on an array, a graph or a collection of linked lists.
 The different implementations can be found in [`tree.py`](./tree.py).

 ## Special Versions
 - Binary Tree: Only two children for each node